 The objective is to design provably secure and scalable schemes for encrypting large-scale databases without losing the ability to query them.
 Supported by The Modular Approach to Cloud Security (MACS).

-Relational databases: I also investigate encryption schemes that can provide more functionalities on encrypted relational databases.
-The challenge is to balance the three objectives of privacy / security, functionality / utility / accuracy, and performance / scalability.
-For example, in this we propose an efficient secure top-k queries processing on encrypted database.
+Relational databases: I also investigate encryption schemes that can provide more functionalities of encrypted relational databases.
+The challenge is to balance the three objectives of privacy/security, functionality/utility/accuracy, and performance/scalability.
+For example, in this we propose an efficient secure top-k queries processing on the encrypted database.

 I started to work at Apple Inc. since 2016, where I conduct my research and apply them to practice.